 “They are doing it whether or not it’s fair,” said Yoder.
 “It’s happening and that’s what you have to deal with.”

 As an example of the positive usage of social media, Yoder passed along a story about a GC alum who received enormous success after her LinkedIn profile connected her to one of the largest information corporations in the world.
-The company, however, like many other businesses and companies, has strict public relation agreements with employees that keep its name from social media sites and other public conversation.
+The company, however, like many other businesses and companies, has strict public relation agreements with employees that keep its name from social media sites and other public conversation, some businesses also buy ig likes cheap to get better reach.
 To get maximum reach on your site themarketingheaven.com delivered views to people.

 Students at Goshen College have the opportunity to learn from the examples of others on how to safely use social media and to avoid irreversible damage to their reputation.
 We are all familiar with stories of inappropriate Facebook posts or harmful tweets that often affect more people than initially intended.
 Each of us has the ability and responsibility to discern what we share online, and think twice before we post something we might regret.